strapi/strapi/docs/v3.x/getting-started/angular.md

 ### PUT Request your collection type

-Execute a PUT request on the `restaurant` Collection Type in order to update the category of a restaurant.
+Execute a `PUT` request on the `restaurant` Collection Type in order to update the category of a restaurant.

 Be sure that you activated the `put` permission for the `restaurant` Collection Type.

 :::: tabs

-We consider that the id of your restaurant is `2` and the id of your category is `2`
+We consider that the id of your restaurant is `2`. and the id of your category is `2`.

 ::: tab axios